saint11/DeadWeight/source/blacksalt.md

 Any corpse if left undisturbed will come back to life after 1d6 weeks as a [Freshly risen corpse]{.m} or [Reanimated husk]{.m}, depending on the state of the conservation and will start looking for other people to attack.
 If the corpse is unsuitable it may come back as ghost, like a [shadow]{.m}.

+# Schools of Magic

+## Time in spell descriptions
+When a spell mention **turns** without specifying if it's an **exploration turn** or **combat turn** it means that the the context should be used.
+If that spell is cast during combat it will last that many **combat turns** if it's cast during exploration, it will last that many **exploration turns**.

+When a spell has a duration that explicitly mentions **exploration turns** it can also be cast in combat, remember that the whole combat lasts only one exploration turn.

+When rolling for duration, unless specified otherwise, the roll is made by the **player** as soon as the spell have been cast.

+## Necromancers of Yadar

+#### Spells {.block .unlisted}

+- **Pain**: Add 3 [stun tokens]{.tip} to a **nearby** enemy.
+- **Command undead**: The wizard may issue a simple command to a undead can follow in up to 3 expedition turns.
+Only works on undead up to level 3.
+- **Explode corpse**: Explode any corpse that the [dead vigil]{.tip} haven't set on yet.
+Causes 2 wound to everyone **close** that can be reduced by armor and resistances.
+- **Phobia**: The target **nearby** creature gets terrified of a chosen person or object for 1d6 turns.
+- **Black night**: Absolute darkness covers a **nearby** area, anything **close** to that area is engulfed in it and can't see.
+The wizard can see normally trough the darkness.
+- **Nightmare:** A target **nearby** creatures immediately falls into a restless sleep, having horribles nightmare.
+The creature will wake up normally if disturbed.
+- **Bonedance**: Bends the bones of a **nearby** creature in an unnatural way for the duration of the combat.
+All tests made against that creature are made with advantage.

+## Alchemists of the Golden Ridge

+#### Spells {.block .unlisted}

+- **Glue**: Creates a strong adhesive that covers something **nearby**.
+In combat this locks an enemy in place, they must succeed a **test** and spend one action to get free.
+- **Machine spirit**: Fixes a target machine or metal armor.
+Doesn't work on machines that are too big.
+- **Smoke form**: The wizard turns into smoke, and can can move around for a few short seconds, or one combat turn (2 actions).
+The wizard cannot be harmed while in smoke form.
+If after moving the wizard has no space to turn back into human form the wizard will immediately die, while trying to occupy any available space.
+- **Silver cannon**: The wizard can use silver coins as a ranged weapon attacking with **INT 3P**.
+The wizard must spend 1 silver for each shot.

+## Thaumaturgists of Ravenhome

+#### Spells {.block .unlisted}

+- **Magic Missile**: During this combat the wizard can use *magic missiles* as a ranged  weapon, attacking with **INT 3** for.
+- **Arcane prison**: A target person or object gets trapped in an arcane crystal, locked in time and space.
+They can't act or be interacted with for 1d6 turns.
+- **Magic Shield**: During this combat, the wizard get a [shield token]{.tip} on the start of the wizard's turn.
+- **Arcane Seal**: Protects a **nearby** person or object from spells for 1d6 exploration turns.
+- **Pocket reality**: Creates a bag that looks very small on the outside, but has 3 slots.
+Anything inside do not count towards encumbrance.
+It lasts until the end of the expedition.

+## Wandering Mystics

+#### Spells {.block .unlisted}

+- **Magic mouth**: Creates a magic mouth at a **far** location, that mouth will repeat a phrase for the wizard, can be loud or quiet at the wizard's discretion.
+- **Arcane eye**: The wizard can see through a floating glowing eye that can be controlled.
+The eye can't move the eye more than **far** away from the wizard.
+If the eye gets damage it disappears and the wizard receives 1 **intelligence** wound.
+- **Knock/Lock**: Locks or opens a door **nearby**.
+Will unlock any simple mechanical lock.
+- **Mind fog**: A target **close** cannot form memories of the next 1d4 turns.
+The *GM* should roll the dice in secret.
+- **Weave fate**: Roll up to the wizard's **available intelligence** dice and keep them around.
+You may use them to replace any dice result **you** roll in the next 2d6 exploration turns.
+For every dice you don't use after that, receive one intelligence wound.
+The *GM* should roll the timer and keep it in secret.
+- **Mystic ink**: Creates an glowing colorful ink that only other wizards with the **mystic ink** spell can see.
+The wizard's hands can be used to paint with this ink.

+## The Awakened

+#### Spells {.block .unlisted}

+- **Light**: Illuminates the current room for 2d6 exploration turns.
+- **Haste**: A **nearby** creature has their movement speed doubled until the end of the combat.
+- **Shackles**: The wizard creates magical shackles that hold a **nearby** creature in place, adding 2 stun markers per turn.
+It lasts as long as the wizard keeps channeling the spell.
+The wizard can't move or act while channelling.
+- **Telekinesis**: The wizard may pull or push a **close** object using **intelligence** as **strength**.
+Or use any weapon with **intelligence** as **strength** for one turn.
+- **Hover**: The wizard can hover one meter above the ground, water or similar.
+Lasts 1d6 turns.
+- **Nether swap**: Immediately swaps place with a target creature.

 # Gods

 ## New Gods